-What might have been a fun hobby in high school is turning into a promising career track, hence the creation of robotics concentrations and majors at some big name institutions.
+What might have been a fun hobby in high school looks to be turning into a promising career track, hence the creation of robotics concentrations and majors at some big-name institutions.
 As for how to apply the skills learned through a robotics degree program, consider artificial intelligence, autonomous vehicles, computational game theory, and mechanism design, to name just a few applications.

 Schools that offer this major: University of Michigan, Ivy Tech Community College, Washington University in St. Louis, California University of Pennsylvania

 Job outlook: The future is bright in both the commercial and military worlds for graduates who have the educational training to work on robots and autonomous vehicles.
-According to a report by the Association for Advancing Automation, the robotics industry has grown substantially since 2010.
-Intelligence through electronics will eventually be found in all future mechanical systems.
+According to a report by the Association for Advancing Automation, the robotics industry has grown substantially in the last decade.
+Intelligence through electronics is likely to be found in all future mechanical systems.
 In addition to commercial and military applications, widespread growth is anticipated in home, entertainment, and human assistance.

-Big data has gotten a lot of attention over the last couple of years, which is why having the ability to extract insights from large data sets and use it to solve problems is highly in demand.
+Big data has gotten a lot of attention over the last couple of years, which is why having the ability to extract insights from large data sets and use it to solve problems is a highly sought-after skill.
 Data scientists use data mining, statistics, predictive modeling, and other tools to analyze behavior and help companies and other organizations make informed decisions.

 Schools that offer this major: University of Minnesota, Illinois Institute of Technology, University of Southern California, North Carolina State University

-Job outlook: According to the BLS, the median salary for statisticians (one of the more popular jobs for which data science applies) was $75,560 as of 2012, and demand for these professionals is expected to grow 27 percent from 2012 to 2022.
+Job outlook: According to the BLS, the mean annual wage for statisticians (one of the more popular jobs for which data science applies) was $88,980 as of 2017, and demand for these professionals is expected to grow 33 percent from 2016 to 2026.
 Those who learn data science skills can work in a wide variety of positions ranging from business and government to medicine and the environmental sciences.

 More and more, we're seeing the convergence of technology and biology, which is where a degree in biotechnology comes into play.
 Schools offering this discipline aim to graduate students who can apply technical skills, research prowess, and theoretical knowledge to develop innovations in alternative energy, disease prevention, agriculture, regenerative medicine, and more.